TheNuclearNexus/ItemComponentUpdater/README.md

 python3 main.py -h
 ```

+The script will also output a `functions.yaml` file within the datapack.
+This file shows all occurences of `item` nbt it could find.
+This doesn't account for all cases such as item nbt hiding within storage.

 ## Planned features
 - Updating `give`, `item`, and `clear` commands
 - Detecting `data` commands referencing the old `item.tag`